raj-hasan/dataStructure/README.md

 # ds
-This is my personal java development project.
+This is my data structure practising project